DiscoDonny/Miles-BSV-HACKATON/README.md

 •	Your data remains yours.
 The data you record is stored on BitCoin SV and is not sold to any third parties as with comparable “free” application.
 You are free to sell your data to any third parties you like for BSV by providing access to your data.

-•	If the mileage is registered to be able to claim travel expenses, you can provide access to your data so that you can be automatically compensated in BSV.
+•	If the mileage is registered to be able to claim business expenses or tax refunds, you can provide access to your data so that you can be automatically compensated in BSV.

 •	Pay per use.
 Whenever you want to stop using it, you can without losing any money.